karthik0010/Assuredoc/4-Reports/Flow Reports.md

 **Detailed flow report**

-To view a detailed flow report, follow these steps Select the desired flow report
+To view a detailed flow report, follow these steps

+Select the desired flow report

 ![FR-3](./ReportsImage/FR-3.png)

-The user is then directed to the detailed structure of the flow (flow builder), with each node highlighted according to its status (passed or failed).
+The user is then directed to the detailed structure of the flow, with each node highlighted according to its status (passed or failed).

 ![FR-4](./ReportsImage/FR-4.png)